On this page

 Our relationship with Timor-Leste

 New Zealand has a warm relationship with Timor-Leste.
 We made a significant defence and security contribution to Timor-Leste’s establishment as a new nation from 1999 to 2002, and following the internal conflict of 2006.
 As the security situation has improved, our military and police are less involved and the focus has turned to supporting Timor-Leste’s growth into a stable, democratic and prosperous nation.
-During a visit to New Zealand led by Timor-Leste's Prime Minister in 2017, Timor-Leste's Foreign Minister decribed New Zealand as a "shareholder in our independence."

 Our relationship includes a programme of development assistance and emerging two-way trade and economic links.
 We encourage New Zealand businesses to pursue opportunities in Timor-Leste, and support Timor-Leste to identify and develop economically sustainable industries in sectors where it has competitive advantage.
 Timor-Leste is increasing its own engagement in New Zealand and opened an embassy in Wellington in 2014.